the-aryanmishra/VR_Assignment1_AryanMishra_IMT2022502/README.md

 Clone or download this repository, then open a terminal in the repository folder.

 **Coin Detection Notebook**
-	1. Place your coin image (containing multiple Indian coins) in the same folder or in an images/ subfolder.
+	- Go to the Part1 folder within the repository folder.
-	2. Open coins.ipynb in Jupyter Notebook:
+	- Open coins.ipynb in Jupyter Notebook:
  ```bash
 jupyter notebook coins.ipynb
 ```